DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 * maintenance loans to help with living costs
 * extra help if you have a disability, children or an adult dependant

-If you are eligible for student loans, you will also usually be eligible:
+If you're eligible for student loans, you'll also usually be eligible:

 * for a home fee rate